tommyguo/blogg/README.md

 If you're a student, check out how to get a domain name for free from Namecheap via Github: [education.github.com/pack](https://education.github.com/pack)

 ### Set up HTTPS:
 Follow this tutorial: [certbot.eff.org/lets-encrypt/debianstretch-other](https://certbot.eff.org/lets-encrypt/debianstretch-other), running all of this on your VM.
-Afterwards, uncomment HTTPS code in `blogg/src/server/prodServ.js` and add the following to your `.env` file (the path to your certs on your VM) with your values:
+Afterwards, uncomment HTTPS code in `blogg/src/server/prodServ.js` and add the following to your `.env` file (the path to the certs on your VM) with your values:

     PRIV_KEY_PATH=/etc/letsencrypt/live/tommyguo.me/privkey.pem
     CERT_PATH=/etc/letsencrypt/live/tommyguo.me/cert.pem